 Our directors, executive officers, holders of more than 5% of our outstanding stock, and their respective affiliates beneficially own a significant percentage of our outstanding common stock.
 As a result, these stockholders, if they act together, may significantly influence all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
+In addition, pursuant to a nominating agreement between us and Baker Brothers Life Sciences L.P. and 667, L.P. ("Baker Brothers"), if Baker Brothers were to beneficially own at least 10% of our common stock, we would have the obligation to support the nomination of, and to cause our board of directors to include in the slate of nominees recommended to our stockholders for election, one individual designated by Baker Brothers, subject to customary conditions and exceptions.

-This concentration of ownership may have the effect of delaying or preventing a change in control of our company that our other stockholders may believe is in their best interests.
+This concentration of ownership may result in such holders exerting influence over us and may have the effect of delaying or preventing a change in control of our company that our other stockholders may believe is in their best interests.
 This in turn could have a material adverse effect on our stock price and may prevent attempts by our stockholders to replace or remove the board of directors or management.